Rothamsted/knetminer-testing/manual-ui-testing/ui-test-templates/basic-local/README.md

 * [ ] From the option wheels, it's possible to show the info box on the right, this seems fine
 * [ ] The info box works for other nodes and edges
 * [ ] Other option wheels options work
-* [ ] The info box can be closed
+* [ ] The info box can be closed (we're aware that sometimes you need the enlarged view for this)
 * [ ] The info box can be opened/closed with the top icon.
-We're aware it's initially empty
+We're aware it's initially empty and it's only emptied on second click, not closed.
-* [ ] In the legend, double click on CellComp (or other node).
-New nodes should show up
+* [ ] In the legend, click on CellComp (or other node).
+New nodes should show up.
+Double click on the same icon, the corresponding nodes should disappear.
 * [ ] Click on the redraw icon, it should redraw and reposition newly added nodes
 * Check other net view options
   * [ ] At least one different layout
   * [ ] `Labels:`
   * [ ] `Label Size`
 * [ ] At the end, check the Javascript console for errors
-* [ ] At the bottomo of the search form, check that `Clear Search Fiekds` work and that you can use the cleared form again
+* [ ] At the bottom of the search form, check that `Clear Search Fields` work and that you can use the cleared form again

 ### Select the example Yield-related Ara